 Who are Angi and Carl Schneider?

 Angi and Carl Schneider know about unemployment and underemployment.
 During the economic meltdown of 2008, Carl lost his job.
-For 4 years, Carl worked several part-time jobs to support his family of 5 children, before landing a full time position, once again.
+For 4 years, Carl worked several part-time jobs to support his family of 5 children, before landing a full-time position, once again.
 A 6th child was born during this time.
-4 years is a long time to keep a house and a family with part-time income.
+4 years is a long time to keep a house and a family with a part-time income.
 But they succeeded.
 They didn’t lose their home in Texas.
 They didn’t starve.
 This book was born out of those birth pains of underemployment.

 Why are they qualified to write this book?

 Carl has two masters’ degrees, one in counselling, and one in Christian education, and Angi’s degree is in finance.
 That story of the guy with the master’s degree fixing your burger, that could have been referencing Carl.
 But while Carl was working several jobs to bring home the bacon, Angi wasn’t slouching on the couch eating bonbons.
 No way.
 It’s Angi’s finance brain, entrepreneurial bent, and frugal living that helped them through.
 This is their genius gift.
-A guy whose willing to do what it takes to keep his family afloat, with a gift for people helping, and a gal who is willing to manage home and family to make it work.
+A guy who’s willing to do what it takes to keep his family afloat, with a gift for people helping, and a gal who is willing to manage home and family to make it work.
 They distill that gift into this book to help you, too, thrive while unemployed or even underemployed.

 Frugal Living Tips

-This book is full of really good frugal living tips that anyone could use to cut their expenses, find bargains for every day necessities, and plan for a prosperous future.
+This book is full of really good frugal living tips that anyone could use to cut their expenses, find bargains for everyday necessities, and plan for a prosperous future.
 Although it’s written for those who are currently facing unemployment, it also speaks to the person who is working several minimum wage jobs, or the person who’s living under a load of debt.

-Here’s a few of the best frugal tips that really ring true:
+Here are a few of the best frugal tips that really ring true:

 Manage your spending.
 While that seems pretty practical, Angi and Carl offer some concrete ways to do that, like negotiating with your cell phone company, cutting back on cable TV, and starting a garden to supplement your dinner menu.
 (For more on starting a garden check out Angi’s book, The Gardening Notebook.)

 And one more tip, just because things should come in threes: Angi tells the reader where to find bargains for life’s necessities like food and clothing, including links to coupon sites, clothing blogs, and food activists sites where you can learn to cook well, from scratch, on a budget.
 One such site is The Prudent Homemaker, where beans and rice are managed in creative ways to stretch the food budget.
-Angi also mentions one of my favorite frugal living books, The Tightwad Gazette, as a positive resource.
+Angi also mentions one of my favourite frugal living books, The Tightwad Gazette, as a positive resource.
 If you haven’t already read this book, you should immediately get it from your local library, or buy a copy.
 It’s my go-to home finance mentor, along with Living More With Less.
 Both are full of frugal living tips to change your thinking about joyfully living within your means and thriving.

 What I love about this book:

 One of the things I loved about the book is that there is no shaming.
 No suggestion that you are somehow at fault because your company downsized, or you can’t find your dream job.
-There is enough shaming going on in your own mind, when you are in that situation.
-The “what ifs” have no place in this book or in your thinking.
+There is enough shaming going on in your own mind when you are in that situation.
+The “what ifs” have no place in this book or your thinking.
 This is all about looking forward to a brighter future, when this brief season is passed, giving you a map that will help you navigate through the forest, back into the clearing.

-What do you need to manage if you are unemployed or under employed
+What do you need to manage if you are unemployed or underemployed?

-My biggest take away from reading Hope: Thriving While Unemployed is that you must manage your spending first.
+My biggest takeaway from reading Hope: Thriving While Unemployed is that you must manage your spending first.
 Angi offers tips and resources to help you do exactly that.
 If you don’t rein in your spending, as a family, you won’t be able to thrive.
 But if you do rein in your spending, this brief season can be a time of fulfillment and joy for you and your family.
 Hope helps you figure out priorities so that you make wise decisions in knowing what to give up and what to maintain.